learn-co-curriculum/phase-0-pac-1-js-data-types/README.md

 ### Objects

 A JavaScript object, unlike the types we've looked at so far, is a _collection_ of data rather than a single value.
 An object consists of a list of properties, wrapped in curly braces `{}` and separated by commas.
-Each property in the list consists of a name &mdash; also known as a `key` &mdash; which points to a value: `"name": "JavaScript"`.
+Each property in the list consists of a name — also known as a `key` — which points to a value: `"name": "JavaScript"`.
 The example below has four properties, with the names (or `key`s) "name", "createdBy", "firstReleased", and "isAwesome":

 ```js
 {